 Music for Silent Film – The Brinton Film Project

 2015: Composer Harvey Sollberger wrote chamber music for 4 short silent films that date from 1894-1917.
 Additional silent films are set to music with Jan Boland's adaptions from the Red Cedar Trio's repertoire, including music by Red Cedar Composer-in-Residence artists Jerry Owen, Michael Gilbertson, Andrew Earle Simpson and others.
 This project was premiered in March, 2015 and performed over an 8-month period in 2015.
-The project is the subject of a documentary film lead by Iowa City filmmaker John Richard.A musical response to prize-winning novels – Perhaps Gilead
+Performances posted on you tube.Perhaps Gilead – A musical response to prize-winning novel.

 2011: Composer Harvey Sollberger wrote a 35-minute work for Red Cedar Chamber Music scored for flute, guitar and string quartet titled Perhaps Gilead (2010).This was a six-month long, all-Iowa project.
 Six Iowa musicians collaborated with native Iowa composer Harvey Sollberger and Pulitzer-Prize winning novelist from the Iowa Writer's Workshop, Marilynne Robinson.
-The novels are about a fictional Iowa town called Gilead.
+The novels take place in a fictional Iowa town called Gilead.
 The project was performed over a five-month period in 2011 in twenty-seven concert settings.
-The project was made into a short film by film maker John Richard and also featured in a "short" on Iowa Public Radio (April, 2011).
-Fleur de Son Classics relased a compact disc recording of Perhaps Gilead and Sollberger's Spillville in 2012.a Dvorak in Iowa project – a Dvorak Sighting
+The project was featured on Iowa Public Radio (April, 2011).
+Fleur de Son Classics released a compact disc recording of Perhaps Gilead and Sollberger's Spillville in 2012.Dvorak in Iowa project – a Dvorak Sighting

 2010: Antonin Dvorak lived for 3 months in Spillville, Iowa in 1893.
 The first work he completed while in Iowa was his famous American Quartet in F Major.
 Red Cedar Chamber Music and the Avalon Quartet collaborated to present a project in April, 2010 which features the American Quartet and a new commission by Harvey Sollberger called Spillville for flute, guitar and viola.
-Fleur de Son Classics relased a compact disc recording of Sollberger's Spillville in 2012.Kaspar the Friendly – The music of Kaspar Kummer
+Fleur de Son Classics released a compact disc recording of Sollberger's Spillville in 2012.Kaspar the Friendly – The music of Kaspar Kummer

 2010: Little-known today – 19th-century composer Kaspar Kummer wrote beautiful chamber music.
 His contemporary Richard Rockstro wrote "I know of no composer of music for the flute, whose works are of such uniform excellence as those of Kaspar Kummer."
 This project in Spring 2010 brought Kummer's music to Iowa and to England.
 A compact disc recording titled Gaspard Kummer was released by Fleur de Son Classics in March, 2011.